 Engaging Volunteers to Strengthen Public Health, Emergency Response & Community Resiliency

 The Medical Reserve Corps Program (MRC) includes over 200,000 volunteers in over 1,000 units across the country, ready to respond to emergencies and building resiliency in thousands of local communities through prevention, preparedness and public health activities.
+MRC volunteers consist of medical volunteers (those with active, practice licenses) and non-medical volunteers (those who do not have active, medical licenses).

 MRC units play a large role in increasing health literacy, supporting prevention efforts and eliminating health disparities.
 The MRC unit in Shelby County is housed in the Shelby County Health Department and actively works with local organizations to support community public health response efforts.
 Some of the recent and ongoing activities include: